 The Dovre mountains is the main mountain range separating eastern and central Norway.
 It is a fascinating landscape accessible by both car and train.
 This excursion will include a visit to the Alpine botanical garden (run by the NTNU University Museum) and viewpoint Snøhetta (with views of one of Norway’s highest mountains and the large Dovrefjell-Sunndalsfjella National Park).
 If lucky, you will see musk oxen and wild reindeer, but definitely also plants and animals adapted to the harsh environmental conditions in the Norwegian high mountains.
 Guide will be the keeper of the Alpine botanical garden Tommy Prestø.
 Price approximately NOK 500 (including lunch).
 Departure from Trondheim in the morning of Friday June 21, return to the city centre and conference hotel in the evening.

-Day-trip to the UNESCO world heritage site Røros and the Sylane Mts (50 persons)
+Day-trip to the UNESCO world heritage site Røros and the Sylane Mts (50 persons) – cancelled

-The old mining town Røros was listed as a UNESCO world heritage site in 1980 due to its characteristic wooden buildings from the 17thand 18thcentury.
+[Unfortunately, we had to cancel this trip due to few participants] The old mining town Røros was listed as a UNESCO world heritage site in 1980 due to its characteristic wooden buildings from the 17thand 18thcentury.
 Although the copper mining ended in 1977 after 333 more or less prosperous years, it is still a thriving little town clearly worth a visit.
 A guided tour by foot through the streets of Røros ends at the mining museum.
 From Røros, it is a 1.5 hours drive to Tydalen valley and the cabin Nedalshytta at the Sylane Mountains foothills.
 Here we will have dinner and enjoy the scenery before returning to Trondheim.
 Price approximately NOK 1200 (including lunch, guides, entrance fees, and three course dinner).
 Departure from Trondheim in the morning of Friday June 21, return to the city centre and conference hotel in the evening.

 Fjord Cruise on R/V Gunnerus (18 persons)